 Organised resources for home education – UK based

-This excellent site provides a good compromise between building your own resources and using someone else’s.
+This site provides a good compromise between building your own resources and using someone else’s.
 It is based on Charlotte Mason’s ideas about education, and the need for good ‘living’ books.
 There are extensive reading lists for each year and a 36-week schedule to follow, if you want to.
 It emphasises flexibility, and the importance of adapting to your own family’s needs.
 Best of all, the entire curriculum is free.
-You can find many of the recommended books free as e-books; you may find others at your library.
+You can find many of the recommended books free as e-books.
+You may find others at your library.

 This is a ‘live British e-school’ with virtual classrooms.
 There are real teachers online for about six hours a week at primary level in core subjects – literacy, numeracy and science.
 They offer up to eight IGCSE subjects for secondary age students.
-Not particularly cheap, but the course covers the National Curriculum in key subjects and prepares children well for exams.
+It is not particularly cheap, but the course covers the National Curriculum in key subjects and prepares children well for exams.

 This site includes interactive tutorials and worksheets for students of all ages up to GCSE level.
 They offer English, maths and science, aligned with the UK national curriculum.

 A Christian organisation committed to secondary education via email and the Internet.
 You can select one or more courses at either Key Stage 3 or GCSE level.
 This could be useful for children wanting to study a subject which the parent does not understand.
 There is a full prospectus on the web site.

 If you want to educate in a classical style, using out-of-print texts and traditional (American) styles, then this site has some excellent resources and links, all free.
 Even if you do not want to use all the resources, they can make good additions to any other home education programme.